rutgerkok/BlockLocker/README.md

 * Automatically closing doors.
 * Ultra-simple API for third-party plugins, this API will be supported forever.
-* Send message to player when a chest is placed that the chest can be protected.

 Planned after first release: